 To reset the database, go to the server with the TopTools Remote Control card.
-Insert the HP NetServer Navigator CD (L.16.00 or above) and reboot the server.
-Then find and run the Reset TopTools RCC User Database utility (under NetServer Utilities or Toolbox from the Navigator Main Menu).
+Insert the HP NetServer Navigator CD (L.18.20 or above) and reboot the server.
+Then find and run the Reset RCC User Database utility available by clicking the Toolbox icon available from the Navigator Main Menu.